stansz/sz_server_survival/README.md

 - **Pavlo Shenok** ([@pshenok](https://github.com/pshenok)) - Original game creator
 - Original Repository: [github.com/pshenok/server-survival](https://github.com/pshenok/server-survival)
 - All credit for the original gameplay mechanics, cloud infrastructure concepts, and game design goes to the original author

+### AI Development Tools
+This project was developed with the assistance of modern AI coding tools:
+- **Kilo Code** - AI-powered development environment and code generation platform that provided intelligent code completion, refactoring suggestions, and architectural guidance throughout the development process
+- **zAI's GLM 4.7** - Large language model used for code generation, documentation, problem-solving, and implementation guidance across all aspects of the project

+These tools helped accelerate development while maintaining code quality, following best practices, and ensuring comprehensive documentation.
+The human developer provided creative direction, architectural decisions, and oversight throughout the process.

 ### Tools & Technologies
 - [Babylon.js](https://www.babylonjs.com/) team for the amazing 3D engine